Amber McMillan

 Amber McMillan is a Canadian writer.
+She is the author of the poetry collection We Can't Ever Do This Again (2015), the memoir The Woods: A Year on Protection Island (2016), the short story collection The Running Trees (2021), and the poetry collection This Is a Stickup (2022).

-Her short story collection The Running Trees was shortlisted for the Atlantic Book Awards in 2022.
+McMillan's short story collection The Running Trees was shortlisted for the Alistair MacLeod Prize for Short Fiction in 2022.
 In 2017, her poem "The Other Side of an Hour" was shortlisted for the Montreal International Poetry Prize.

-McMillan's publications include the poetry collection We Can't Ever Do This Again (2015); the memoir The Woods: A Year on Protection Island (2016); the short story collection The Running Trees (2021); and the poetry collection This Is a Stickup (2022).